bennlich/sheet-getter/README.md

 SheetGetter is a tiny nodejs class that helps you fetch data from google sheets.
+Half of the utility of this repo is probably in the screenshots below that show you how to set up all of the credentialing razzmatazz.

 ## Example Usage